 BVLGARI, Octo Roma Automatic

 Bvlgari unveiled three new 41-mm Octo Roma Automatic which perfectly marry Italian inspired designs and fine Swiss watchmaking techniques.
-With their steel, octogonal case (“Octo”) they pay tribute to the architecture of the Eternal City, the Pantheon, and Leonardo da Vinci’s artworks.
+With their steel, octagonal case (“Octo”) they pay tribute to the architecture of the Eternal City, the Pantheon, and Leonardo da Vinci’s artworks.

 The case perfectly combines round and octagonal shapes, which creates a striking light and shadow effect.
-It is equipped with a 100-m water resistance and a screwed-in crown with a ceramic insert.
+It is endowed with a 100-m water resistance and a screwed-in crown with a ceramic insert.
 The crown is seamlessly incorporated into the case and safeguarded by crown protectors.

 This bold steel watch triptych is powered by a self-winding manufacture calibre.
 The dial displays a distinctive Clous de Paris motif.
 This meticulously executed pattern consists of tiny, juxtaposed pyramidal shapes which bring dimension to the overall design.

 The blue, white and anthracite grey variations of the dial are contrasted with luminescent-coated hands, indices and numerals.
 Besides this great visibility, it also displays a date aperture at 3 o’clock.
 The timeless Octo Roma Automatic is equipped with the convenient, interchangeable strap system and therefore, with an additional rubber strap.

 The Multifort collection, inspired by a 1970 model, is back on the front page of Mido’s catalogue.
 Its instantly recognisable design is retro down to the smallest details.
 The dial is reminiscent of the shape of old televisions.